Representing Victims of Personal Injury

 An individual who is injured in Maryland as the result of the negligence of another is entitled to seek damages through a personal injury lawsuit.
 Compensatory damages are monetary damages awarded to the injured party for economic loss and non-economic loss.
 Economic loss damages include past, present and future medical bills, past, present and future lost wages and property damage.
 Non-economic damages include pain and suffering, loss of consortium (the companionship and affection of your spouse), loss of lifestyle, disfigurement, scarring, etc. Punitive damages are rarely awarded, but may be awarded to punish the responsible party for wanton or malicious conduct.

-A Baltimore Personal Injury Lawyer You Can Trust
+A Maryland Personal Injury Lawyer You Can Trust

 A serious personal injury accident in Maryland can leave you and your family overwhelmed.
 Sometimes the victim is left with life-altering injuries and the family must face an uncertain future.
 Steven H. Heisler has obtained numerous favorable personal injury verdicts and settlements on behalf of his clients, including: